tarakanbg/ptd.vateud.net/README.md

 * Instructor
 * Participating pilot(s)

+Not that when creating or editing a training only the trainees who haven't been upgraded yet will be available for inclusion.
 Changing some of this data triggers __email notifications__.
 See "Email automation" section below.

 ## Email automation